Marketing and Communications

 When he’s not designing, writing or speaking, Logan enjoys going to the gym and relaxing at home with his wife, daughter and dog.
 They currently reside in the beautiful Pacific Northwest, and are lifelong Seattle Seahawks fans.

 Hans joined PLU as a senior graphic designer in 2016.
 He previously worked as a freelance graphic designer for various clients, including the University of Washington Tacoma.
 He earned an Associate of Applied Science in graphic design at The Art Institute of New York, as well as a bachelor’s in media art and animation from The Art Institute of Pittsburgh.

 Sam O’Hara graduated in 2003 from Western Washington University.
-She is currently pursuing her MBA at PLU, and has worked for past clients including Disney, Nickelodeon and McDonalds, and was Stephanie Anne Johnson’s manager and publicist during her time on The Voice.
+She received her MBA at PLU in 2016, and has designed for past clients including Disney and Nickelodeon, and was Stephanie Anne Johnson’s manager and publicist during her time on The Voice.

 Claudia Berguson joined the faculty of PLU in 2003.
 She is an associate professor in the Department of Languages and Literatures.
 Her primary areas of teaching in Nordic studies are migration literature, folklore, gender and equality, and Norwegian language.
 She worked to establish the Peace Scholars program, serving as coordinator through its first five years.
 Students continue to inspire her in her work as a professor, academic advisor and faculty director of PLU’s Norway Gateway program in Telemark.
 She was the first recipient of the Svare-Toven Endowed Professorship, through which she promoted a contemporary focus on Scandinavian migration, peacebuilding and gender equality.